Logo link to homepage

 Report for Stromboli

 INGV reported that eruptive activity continued at Stromboli during 4-10 September.
 Webcam images showed Strombolian activity at three vents in Area N (one at N1 and two at N2), within the upper part of the Sciara del Fuoco, and from two vents in Area C-S (South-Central Crater) in the crater terrace.
 Low- and medium-intensity explosions at a rate of 6-9 per hour from Area N2 ejected mainly coarse material (bombs and lapilli), sometimes mixed with ash, up to 200 m above the vents.
 Intense spattering occurred at N1 on 4 September.
 Low- to medium-intensity explosions averaged 5-14 per hour from the two vents in sector S2 (Area C-S), ejecting a mix of coarse material and ash as high as 200 m.
-The Dipartimento della Protezione Civile maintained the Alert Level at Yellow (the second highest level on a four-level scale).
+The Dipartimento della Protezione Civile maintained the Alert Level at Yellow (the second lowest level on a four-level scale).

 Sources: Sezione di Catania - Osservatorio Etneo (INGV), Dipartimento della Protezione Civile